-Rachel joined us in 2005 to head up the retail market team.
-She was appointed director of distribution in January 2008 where she led the 5th Electricity Distribution Price Control Review, introduced the Low Carbon Network Fund.
+Rachel Fletcher joined Ofgem in 2005 to head up the retail market team.
+She was appointed Partner for Distribution in 2008 where she led the fifth Electricity Distribution Price Control Review and introduced the Low Carbon Network Fund.
 She became a Senior Partner in 2013 and was appointed by the Secretary of State to the Ofgem Board in 2016.

-Prior to joining us, Rachel spent 12 years working as a consultant advising on energy strategy and policy in Europe, Africa and Latin America.
+Prior to joining Ofgem, Rachel worked as a consultant advising on energy strategy and policy around the world.

 Jim is a non-executive member of the Gas and Electricity Markets Authority and Chair of the Remuneration Committee.
 He served an eight-year term as a non-executive director at the Civil Aviation Authority (CAA) and from Autumn 2007 until December 2008, he was its deputy chairman.
 He is currently the senior independent director at the Low Carbon Contracts Company and the Chairman of the Harwich Haven Authority

 Jim has 30 years’ experience in the energy industry and worked extensively on the privatisation and restructuring of the electricity industry in the late 1980s.
 He was subsequently a director at East Midlands Electricity and, later, Eastern Group